 Not really a graveyard, some of the aphids are still alive, and you’ll see a few crawling back up the stem before long.
 Many will desiccate and die right there though.
 As long as you come back and blast the plant again before too long, the aphid population can be kept in check very well.
 This year since there are a lot of aphids, I try to blast every couple days.

 I’ve also used the technique of wiping the aphids off with my fingers, but I mostly prefer blasting.
 Wiping aphids really ends up being squishing aphids.
-You end up with sticky aphid guts covering your fingers, as do the plant leaves.
-And there must be some substance in aphid guts that is toxic to the leaves because they always look discolored and slightly distorted afterward.
-Plus, if you’re blasting with water then you’re also giving the plants a little drink which can’t hurt in a dry winter such as this.
+You end up with sticky aphid guts covering your fingers and the plant leaves.
+And there must be some substance in aphid guts that is toxic to the leaves because the leaves always look discolored and distorted afterward.
+Another reason I prefer blasting with water is that then you’re also giving the plants a little drink, which never hurts, especially in a dry winter such as this.

 The longer I garden, the more I wish I could bottle and sell the effects of consistently blasting plant foliage with water.
-It seriously cures almost everything.
-Mites, scale, aphids.
+It cures so many pest problems: mites, scale, aphids.

 Row covers and pesticides

 A couple of methods of managing aphids that I’ve yet to use are row covers and pesticides.
-So I’m sorry that I don’t have first-hand experience to draw from here, however, a Southern California farmer I know uses row covers on his brassicas and they turn out beautifully.
+So I’m sorry that I don’t have first-hand experience to draw from here; however, a Southern California farmer I know uses row covers on his brassicas and they turn out beautifully.
 Row covers are those white sheets you may have seen on fields while driving through an area like Oxnard.
 They can serve many purposes, but one is to keep bugs off crops.
 This farmer says he only removes his row cover once the plant, say broccoli or cauliflower, has started forming a head.
-At that point he sprays it with a pesticide, specifically an insecticidal soap, if necessary.
+At that point, if necessary, he sprays it with a pesticide, specifically an insecticidal soap.

-My sense is that brassicas are sprayed with pesticides routinely by farmers.
+My sense is that brassicas are sprayed with pesticides routinely by all farmers.
 The University of California Integrated Pest Management webpage for these specific aphids is actually written for farmers more than us home gardeners, and it says, “Most fields require at least one [pesticide] application at preheading.”
 It goes on to say, “Treat as soon as 1 to 2% of plants are infested with one or more aphids.”
-That seems like a very low threshold to me, but imagine the raging complaint or even lawsuit waiting for the farmer that sells a head of broccoli with a single aphid on it.
+That seems like a very low threshold to me, but imagine the raging complaint waiting for the farmer who sells a head of broccoli to a grocery store with even a single aphid on it.

 Good thing I’m not a farmer.
 If I harvest a brussels sprout that looks like this: